timching/Sylius/UPGRADE-2.0.md

 Twig Hooks are a robust and powerful alternative to the Sonata Block Events and the old Sylius Template Events systems.

-##### Abandoning Sonata Blocks
+##### Removal of Sonata Blocks

-Sonata Blocks have been fully replaced with Twig Hooks.
+Sonata Blocks have been fully removed as they were not actively maintained/supported for a long time.

 ##### Evolving Sylius Template Events to Twig Hooks